Sep 5, 2025

 Sri Rama Navami Festival Recipes

 Sri Rama Navami is celebrated on the ninth day of Chaitra Masa .
 It is celebrated as the birthday of Lord Rama.
+It normally comes during the month of March or April every year.
+Various events like parayana of shlokas and mantras, recitation of Ramayana, musical concerts, are held in temples.
+It is colorful, spiritual and beautiful experience.

 1.Panaka